microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 For example, let's imagine we are searching for `Group` Resource instances with `characteristic=gender&value=mixed`.
 When we see the search results, we are surprised to find that the search has returned a `Group` instance with `"characteristic": "gender"` and `"value": "male"`.
 Taking a closer look, we find this was due to the `Group` instance having `"characteristic" : "gender"`, `"value": "male"` *and* `"characteristic": "age"`, `"value": "mixed"`.
 As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements having no connection.

 To remedy this, some Resources are defined with composite search parameters, which make it possible to search for Element pairs as logically connected units.
 The example below demonstrates how to perform a composite search for `Group` Resource instances that contain `"characteristic-value" : "gender"` and `"value": "mixed"` as paired Elements.
-Note the use of the `$` operator to specify the paired search parameter value.
+Note the use of the `$` operator to specify the value of the paired search parameter.

 ```azurecli
 GET {{FHIR_URL}}/Group?characteristic-value=gender$mixed